-This material is reproduced here under the educational "Fair Use" provision of the 1976 U.S. Copyright Act
+Originally published by Nazarene Publishing House (now called The Foundry), 1988.
+This material is reproduced under the educational "Fair Use" provision of U.S. copyright acts.

 "Go and make disciples of all nations" was Jesus' parting command to His disciples (Matthew 28:19).
-To the Jewish mind this was a revolutionary idea.
+To the Jewish mind, this was a revolutionary idea.
 Historically they had seen themselves as a "chosen people," the selected custodians of divine revelation.
-It was an ingrown, walled-in mentality that excluded all other peoples.
+Sadly, it was an ingrown, walled-in mentality that excluded all other peoples.
 Alien nations were to be shunned, not shared with.

 Now these disciples were to become apostles — sent ones — emissaries of the risen Lord to all the world.
 Jerusalem was only the beginning point, for the message was to be carried "to the ends of the earth" (Acts 1:8).
 That arena of action was limitless, not confined to their Palestinian enclave.